adancy95/Connect4/README.md

 # Connect4
-A virtual single or two-player Connect Four game
+A virtual two-player Connect Four game created with Javascript, HTMl, and CSS.
+The purpose of this project is to learn how to use HTML5 Canvas API.